MetaEvo/MetaBox/for_review/README.md

 ```shell
 python test.py
 ```
-This might costs you 2 days to test all baseliens (MetaBBO + BBO) on all tested problem instances across 51 independent runs.
+This might costs you 2 days to test all baselines (MetaBBO + BBO) on all tested problem instances across 51 independent runs.
 After testing, all "metadata" is well organized as elaborated in our paper and saved.

 ## 3. in-distribution test in Table 3 of the paper.
 ```shell